 The TJ Ryan Foundation is a progressive think tank focusing on Queensland public policy.
 The aims of the Foundation are to stimulate debate on matters of Queensland public administration and to review the policy directions of current and previous State governments on economic, social and cultural issues.
 This website focuses on evidence-based policy, providing access to our own research and a range of online policy resources.

 The TJ Ryan Foundation, with the support of QUT, QSuper and the QCU, is convening a one-day conference around the theme of 'Inequality'.
 The conference will be held in the OJW Room at QUT Gardens Point campus, Brisbane, on Friday 1 September 2017.
-More details to come soon.
+Find details at the link above.